Æthelburg of Wessex: Life

 Æthelburg was born circa 673.
 She was the wife of King Ine of Wessex. Æthelburg is considered by some historians to be one of the few Anglo-Saxon women warriors.

-In 722, Æthelburg burned down the city of Taunton, a city built by Ine. Æthelburg's exact motivations for burning down the city are not clear, but she was either trying to find the rebel Ealdbert or she was trying to prevent Taunton from being taken by the rebels.
+In 722, Æthelburg burned down the city of Taunton, a city built by Ine.
+Ine himself was absent at the time, fighting the South Saxons. Æthelburg's exact motivations for burning down the city are not clear, but she was either trying to find the rebel Ealdbert or she was trying to prevent Taunton from being taken by the rebels.
+According to the Anglo-Saxon Chronicle, Ealdbert "wandered a wretched exile in Surrey and Sussex" because of this.
+Ealdbert would be killed by Æthelburg's husband Ine three years later.

 In 726 Æthelburg went on a pilgrimage to Rome with her husband King Ine of Wessex who had abdicated the throne, he left no clear heir.
 Both Æthelburg and King Ine died in Rome.

 Legacy

 Æthelburg is a featured figure on Judy Chicago's installation piece The Dinner Party, being represented as one of the 999 names on the Heritage Floor.

 In The Dinner Party the character Æthelburg is actually a combination of Æthelburg of Wessex and Æthelburg of Kent, which she is often confused with.
+She is associated with the place setting for Theodora.

+Æthelburg and Ine are both point-of-view characters in Lucy Holland's novel Song Of The Huntress.